Symbolic formulae for linear mixed models

 yield ~ site + site:variety

-where site:variety is modelled as a random effect (for reasons that we will not discuss in this proposal; interested readers are referred to Robinson 1991).
+where site:variety is modelled as a random effect .
 Random effects, unlike standard linear models, require additional specification of its variance-covariance structure.
 In the first instance, we assume that site-by-variety effect is Gaussian, independent and identically distributed (i.i.d.).
 This model is fitted as below in lme4 and asreml.

 lme4 lmer(yield ~ site + (1|site:variety))